MichaelPolla/MAMAStress/README.md

 # MAMAStress
-The best JIRA/GitHub software to get the stress of the team when the deadline approches
+JIRA/GitHub scripts with dockers to get the stress of the team when the deadline approches

 ## Authors
 - **M**ichael Polla